 132 credits for bachelor's (48 in major).
 Most students are required to take courses in English, arts/fine arts, computer science, history, humanities, mathematics, philosophy/religion, science (biological or physical), social science.

-Double Major, Dual Enrollment Of High School Students, Honors Program, Independent Study, Student-Designed Major, Teacher Certification, Internships, Visiting/Exchange Student Program, Accelerated Programs, Equal Opportunity Fund, English for Academic Purposes (EAP).
+Double Major, Dual Enrollment Of High School Students, Honors Program, Independent Study, Student-Designed Major, Teacher Certification, Internships, Visiting/Exchange Student Program, Accelerated Programs, and Equal Opportunity Fund (EOF).

 Center for Academic Development, Preadmission Summer Program, Reduced Course Load, Remedial Instruction, Tutoring, Special Counseling.